Malaysian Fatwa Committee Rules “Smoking Shisha – HARAM”

-Muslims have been arguing back and forth on the subject of ‘shisha‘ smoking for a long time.
-Since smoking cigars, cigarettes and pipe tobacco has been conclusively proven to cause cancer, deformed babies, death and even second hand disease for those exposed to it, some Muslims have turned to what they called “halal smoking” of shisha pipes.
+Muslims have been arguing back and forth on the subject of ‘shisha’ smoking for a long time.
+Since smoking cigars, cigarettes, and pipe tobacco has been conclusively proven to cause cancer, deformed babies, death, and even secondhand disease for those exposed to it, some Muslims have turned to what they called “halal smoking” of shisha pipes.
 Many are making thousands of dollars a month from shops selling shisha and the equipment associated with it.

-Now comes this ‘fatwa’ (Islamic ruling), in what some say is a long over-due ruling against yet another form forbidden things – Smoking Shisha:
+Now comes this ‘fatwa’ (Islamic ruling), in what some say is a long over-due ruling against yet another form of forbidden things – Smoking Shisha:

 KUALA LUMPUR: The National Council for Islamic Affairs’ Fatwa Committee (Edicts) has declared a fatwa (edict) on ‘shisha’ or waterpipe smoking.
 It is now ‘haram’ (forbidden) for Muslims to smoke shisha.

-Committee chairman Prof Emeritus Dr Abdul Shukor Husin said Muslims were also prohibited from providing shisha-smoking services or any activity associated with shisha.
+Committee chairman Prof Emeritus Dr. Abdul Shukor Husin said Muslims were also prohibited from providing shisha-smoking services or any activity associated with shisha.

 “After listening to the experts from the Health Ministry and scrutinizing medical and scientific evidence from the country and abroad on the ill-effects of shisha, the committee decided to prohibit shisha (for Muslims),” he said in a statement.

-The committee found that all scientific findings by way of comprehensive studies in the country and internationally proved that shisha had a most detrimental effect and its widespread use, particularly among youths and women, was most worrying.
+The committee found that all scientific findings by way of comprehensive studies in the country and internationally proved that shisha had the most detrimental effect and its widespread use, particularly among youths and women, was most worrying.